-This French disc release of the Jacques Tourneur classic gets everything right — including both versions in picture perfect transfers.
-Devil debunker Dana Andrews locks horns with Niall MacGinnis, a necromancer “who has decoded the Old Book” and can summon a fire & brimstone monster from Hell, no election fraud necessary.
+This French disc release of the Jacques Tourneur classic gets everything right — it includes both versions in perfect picture transfers.
+Devil debunker Dana Andrews locks horns with Niall MacGinnis, a necromancer ‘who has decoded the old book’ and can summon a fire & brimstone monster from Hell, no election fraud necessary.
 Even fans that hate ghost stories love this one — it’s a truly creepy, intelligent highlight of the horror genre.

 Night of the Demon

 Region A + B Blu-ray + PAL DVD